scottwhite/snap-login-test/README.md

 ### install needed drivers gecko, chrome and setup path
 Read this mozilla doc page, the section
+Code uses geckodriver (firefox), make sure that's the one installed
 #### Setting up Selenium in node
 The number list